- About us

 For further information about the National Disability Insurance Scheme (NDIS), visit http://www.ndis.gov.au/

 For information regarding NDIS services and Fees at our clinic please follow link here.

 We understand that the health system can be complex and we support families to understand what programs and services you may be eligible to receive.
-For further details about any of our programs or to discuss your child's difficulties and needs please contact us on (02) 9541 1177 or email@example.com
+For further details about any of our services please email your questions to email@example.com

 Our goal is to ensure your advocacy needs are met through the process of continuous engagement and genuine understanding of your needs